-This team decides on the content of the CB for the year.
-The IBP's The power of making it simple: A government guide to developing citizens budgets is used as a guide.
-It includes an introductory section explaining its objectives, some budget economic concepts, government's the outlook. macroeconomic forecast, and the main economic assumptions, budget priorities and strategies.
-The body of the CB is made up of what the working group decides are the relevant figures for revenue and expenditure estimates.
+Regarding the contents of the document, the team decides what the most relevant information is for the year.
+Normally, the CB follows international standards.
+It includes an introductory section explaining its objectives, some budget concepts, the government's economic outlook, a macroeconomic forecast, and the main economic assumptions, budget priorities and strategies.
+The body of the CB is made up of what the working group decides are the relevant figures for revenue, expenditure and main allocations.
 Finally, the document includes contact information so that citizens can provide feedback.
 The team also proposes the format that is going to be used: the charts that are going to be included, the information that is going to be explained with cartoons and the main messages that should be stressed.